tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 * It is complicated to make meaningful inferences using data collected by random people on random videos.
 We need first to be able to control some variables.
 * We tested PornHub's recommended system with profiles under our control.
 This allowed us to understand the role of all the variables involved in the process.
 However,this strategy has a considerable limitation of not being able to take into account the variety of users' profiles.
 * Therefore, we decided to create the following collaborative observation: **we asked random people across the world to repeat the same sequence of actions** and then measure how recommended video changes.
 [Here is the announcement we shared the same day](/potest/1), we asked to contributors to install our browser extension (which records what Pornhub decides will appear on your browser, in order to understand how much this process is subject to personalization)
+* In this report, we call *supporter* the random stranger on the Internet who installed the browser extension and participate to potest1.

 ### We requested the following steps